Welcome to Uncaged Human. I’m Jonathan Mead, the founder of this community and for years I’ve been relentlessly dedicated to one mission:

 Reading this site, you might think the guy behind this is some wildnerness expert, or that my story is like some Jack London novel.

 I grew up in the suburbs Boise, Idaho.
-As a teenager I was an unpopular outcast that dropped out in the 9th grade of high school (instead I went to college and took classes I was actually interested in).
-As an adult I stumbled from one mindless desk job to the next.
+As a teenager, I was an outcast that dropped out in 9th grade.
+(Instead of high school, I went to college and took classes I was actually interested in).
+As an adult, I stumbled from one mindless desk job to the next.

-After years of struggling at deadend jobs I eventually found my escape building a blog on personal development for unconventional people.
+After years of struggling at dead-end jobs, I eventually found my escape by building a blog on personal development for unconventional people.
 That was one important step in the breaking free process, but my body and health still suffered.

 Movement, health and becoming the greatest version of myself has always been something that’s fascinated me.
 I explored everything from raw veganism to Jeet Kune Do.
-But it wasn’t until I discovered paleo diet and fitness did I feel like I found something that really made sense to me.
+But it wasn’t until I discovered the paleo diet and natural movement that I felt like I found something that really made sense to me.

-Since then I’ve done and explored a lot, but am very much still learning how to become the best version of myself.
-Rewilding myself seems like the only template that fits.
+Since then, I’ve done and explored a lot, but am very much still learning how to become the best version of myself.
+Rewilding myself seems like the only path that fits.

 Want to join me?